PacktPublishing/Challenging-Java-Structured-Concurrency/Chapter10/P75_CompletableFutureMimicPromise/README.md

-# Hooking virtual threads and sync code:
+# Accepting/rejecting a promise
-Explain and exemplify via a meaningful snippet of code how virtual threads and sync code work together.
+Write a snippet of code that relies on Java `CompletableFuture` to mimic the behavior of accepting/rejecting a promise.